 - communicate openly and honestly.

-The modern and most commonly used meaning of kura today is school.
-However, kura means knowledge and the concept of knowledge.
-Other meanings of kura include ornamental, treasure, red, and glowing.
+The modern and most used meaning of ‘kura’ is ‘school’.
+However, ‘kura’ also means ‘knowledge’ and refers to the concept of knowledge.

 11 Portland Crescent